EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Summary and discussion

-When detected, observationally characterizing \hi rotation curves in such small and faint systems is likely to pose a difficult but achievable challenge.
-Inferring the inner slope of the density profile will require exquisite spatial resolution to resolve multiple radial bins within $\rhalflight$ ($\approx 200 \, \pc$) and sufficient channel resolution to capture the rise in velocity within $\vcirc(\rhalflight) \approx 10 \, \kmpers$ (see \citealt{McQuinn2021} for further discussion of observational challenges and new avenues to characterize \hi rotation).
-Current configurations of the Very Large Array (VLA) are already approaching these technical requirements for nearby systems ($\approx 100 \, \pc$ and $0.8\, \kmpers$ of spatial and spectral resolution in Leo P at $\approx 1.7 \, \Mpc$; \citealt{Bernstein-Cooper2014}), although concurrently achieving sensitivities comparable to those reported in our simulated suite ($\NhiaboveXX{5}{19}$) is challenging.
-Ongoing wide-sky, deep \hi surveys such as MONGHOOSE and MIGHTEE on Meer-Kat (\citealt{Blok2020, Maddox2021}), Wallaby on the Australian Square Kilometer Array Pathfinder (\citealt{Koribalski2020}), Apertif-Medium deep on the Westerbrook Synthesis Radio Telescope (\citealt{vanCappellen2022}) and efforts with the Five-hundred-meter Aperture Spherical radio Telescope (\citealt{Kang2022}) will soon provide new candidates for \hinospace-rich, low-mass dwarfs.
-This will provide ideal targets for high-quality follow-ups with current (e.g. VLA, Meer-KAT) and future interferometers (e.g. SKA-mid and ngVLA; \citealt{Braun2019} and \citealt{Selina2018ngVLATechnicalOverview}), which will ensure we meet the clear promises offered by the very faint end of the \hinospace-bearing population to constrain dark matter physics.
+Excitingly, ongoing wide-sky \hi surveys such as Wallaby on the Australian Square Kilometer Array Pathfinder (\citealt{Koribalski2020}), Apertif-Medium deep on the Westerbrook Synthesis Radio Telescope (\citealt{vanCappellen2022}) and efforts with the Five-hundred-meter Aperture Spherical radio Telescope (\citealt{Kang2022}) will soon provide many new candidates for \hinospace-rich, low-mass dwarfs.
+At the same time, serendipitous detections of such objects are becoming more common (e.g. \citealt{Brunker2019, Hargis2020, Bennet2022,Jones2023PAVODwarf}), particularly in the realm of sensitive \hi surveys cross-matched with deep imaging like MHONGOOSE and MIGHTEE on MeerKat (\citealt{Blok2020, Maddox2021}).
+These new catalogues and detections will lack the necessary combination of angular and spectral resolution to obtain robust \hi kinematics, but they will be invaluable to select the most promising targets for high-quality rotation curve follow-ups with deep interferometry from VLA and MeerKAT.
+Combined, these new capabilities will ensure we meet the clear promises offered by the very faint end of the \hinospace-bearing population to constrain dark matter physics.